 Notice: This decision is subject to formal revision before publication in the District of Columbia Register.
 Parties are requested to notify the Office Manager of any formal errors in order that corrections be made prior to publication.
 This is not intended to provide an opportunity of a substantive challenge to the decision.

 THE DISTRICT OF COLUMBIA

 BEFORE

 THE OFFICE OF EMPLOYEE APPEALS

-In the Matter of:
+In the Matter of:)

+CARL MORRIS, Employee)))

+V.)

+DEPARTMENT OF YOUTH REHABILITATION SERVICES, Agency)

-OEA Matter No.: 2401-0017-14
+Carl Morris, Employee Pro Se Lindsay Appiah, Esq., Agency Representative OEA Matter No.: 1601-0094-14

-MARC BELL,)

-Employee)

-Date of Issuance: September 22, 2014
+Date of Issuance: February 4, 2015

-v.)

-DEPARTMENT OF YOUTH)

-REHABILITATION SERVICES,)

-Agency) Monica Dohnji, Esq.
+Monica Dohnji, Esq.
+Administrative Judge

-) Administrative Judge

-Marc Bell, Employee Pro Se

-Dionne Hayes, Esq., Agency Representative

 INITIAL DECISION

 INTRODUCTION AND PROCEDURAL BACKGROUND

-On November 8, 2013, Marc Bell ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the Department of Youth Rehabilitation Services' ("Agency") action of abolishing his position through a Reduction-in-Force ("RIF").
-The effective date of the RIF was October 11, 2013.
-Employee's position of record at the time his position was abolished was a Placement Expeditor in Agency's Detained Service Division.
-On December 30, 2013, Agency submitted its Answer to the Petition for Appeal.
+On July 8, 2014, Carl Morris ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the Department of Youth Rehabilitation Services' ("Agency") decision to terminate him from his position as a Youth Development Representative, effective June 20, 2014.
+On September 5, 2014, Agency submitted its Answer to the Petition for Appeal.

-This matter was assigned to the undersigned Administrative Judge ("AJ") on June 16, 2014.
-On June 16, 2014, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Agency complied, but Employee did not.
-Subsequently, on September 10, 2014, I issued an Order for Statement of Good Cause to Employee.
-Employee was ordered to submit a statement of good cause based on his failure to provide a response to my June 16, 2014, Order.
-Employee had until September 17, 2014, to respond.
-As of the date of this decision, Employee has not responded to this Order.
+A Mediation Conference was held in this matter on October 15, 2014, wherein, a settlement agreement was reached between the parties.
+Following the Mediation Conference, Employee agreed to submit a Notice of Withdrawal of his Petition for Appeal.
+This matter was assigned to the undersigned Administrative Judge ("AJ") on January 21, 2015.
+Thereafter, the undersigned AJ issued an Order for Statement of Good Cause to Employee ordering him to submit a statement of good cause based on his failure to submit the Notice of Withdrawal following the Mediation Conference.
+Employee's statement was due on or before February 2, 2015.
+As of the date of this Initial Decision, Employee has not responded to the January 21, 2015, Order.
 The record is now closed.

 JURISDICTION

 The Office has jurisdiction in this matter pursuant to D.C.
 Official Code § 1-606.03 (2001).

 ISSUE

 Whether this appeal should be dismissed for failure to prosecute.

 BURDEN OF PROOF

 OEA Rule 628.1, 59 DCR 2129 (March 16, 2012) states:

 The burden of proof with regard to material issues of fact shall be by a preponderance of the evidence.
 "Preponderance of the evidence" shall mean:

 That degree of relevant evidence which a reasonable mind, considering the record as a whole, would accept as sufficient to find a contested fact more probably true than untrue.

 OEA Rule 628.2 id. states:

 The employee shall have the burden of proof as to issues of jurisdiction, including timeliness of filing.
 The agency shall have the burden of proof as to all other issues.

-ANALYSIS AND CONCLUSIONS OF LAW

-OEA Rule 621.1 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.
-Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to:

-- (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned.

-This Office has consistently held that, failure to prosecute an appeal includes a failure to submit required documents after being provided with a deadline for such submission.2 Here,

-1 Id. at 621.3.
+ANALYSIS AND CONCLUSIONS OF LAW OEA Rule 621.1 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.1 Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to: - (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned.
+This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.2 In 1 Id. at 621.3.